 Healthcare providers from these institutions refer low-income, adult patients with diet-related, chronic disease risk factors to the Farm-Based Wellness Program.
-During the summer growing season, these referred patients and their families come weekly to a 2-hour program session including cooking demonstrations, nutrition classes, exercise and gardening lessons.
+During the summer growing season, these referred patients and their families come weekly to a 2-hour program session including cooking demonstrations, nutrition classes, and gardening lessons.

 Each week, participants take home shares of fresh vegetables and fruits grown on Gather New Haven farm sites along with culturally relevant recipes that build upon a foundation of knowledge for improving their health.
-Children of participants are invited to attend a simultaneous Youth Farm-Based Wellness Program, where they participate in gardening, cooking, environmental, and nutrition education designed specifically for them.
+Children of participants are invited to attend a simultaneous Youth Farm-Based Wellness activities, where they participate in gardening, cooking, environmental, and nutrition education designed specifically for them.

-The program runs during the summer for 19 weeks on Tuesday and Thursday evenings at the Phoenix Press (Tuesdays) and Ward Street Farm (Thursdays) farm sites.
-Tuesday sessions are conducted in Spanish and Thursdays are offered in English as an effort to create broader, more equitable access to the program.
-A Saturday class is offered bilingually during the summer for participants who wish to make-up a class they missed during the week or to engage in more exercise and nutrition education throughout the week.
-A monthly meeting is offered during the fall, winter, and spring, to keep participants encouraged and engaged with a community of support.
+The intensive program runs during the summer for a total of 16 weeks on Tuesday and Thursday evenings behind our Ferry Street farm (220 English St., New Haven, CT 06513).
+Tuesday sessions are conducted in Spanish and Thursdays from 5:30pm-7:30pm are offered in English as an effort to create broader, more equitable access to the program.
+A Monday and Wednesday group physical activity class is offered bilingually during the summer for participants who wish to engage in physical activities led by a NASM certified physical trainer from 5:30pm -6:30pm.